elastic/integrations/packages/azure_metrics/docs/container_registry.md

 https://login.chinacloudapi.cn for azure PublicCloud https://login.microsoftonline.de for azure USGovernmentCloud

-`container_registry`
-This dataset will collect metrics from the container registries, these metrics will have a timegrain every 5 minutes, so the `period` for `container_registry` dataset should be `300s` or multiples of `300s`.
+This data stream will collect metrics from the container registries, these metrics will have a timegrain every 5 minutes, so the `period` for `container_registry` should be `300s` or multiples of `300s`.

 **Exported fields**